AzlanGitHub/Android/README.md

 Delete Task: Swipe a task left or right to delete it.

-Mark Task as Completed: Tap the checkmark icon next to the task to mark it as completed.

 Contributing
 Contributions are welcome!
 To contribute, please follow these steps: